 Whether or not you are intolerant to lactose, dairy can be triggering for leaky gut symptoms.
 Dairy products such as full-fat milk and cheese should be limited.
 Margarine, shortening, and lard should be excluded as well.
 Dairy alternatives enriched in calcium and in vitamin D could be a good substitute.

-What you drink can also play a role in leaky gut.
+What you drink can also play a role in a leaky gut.
 Sodas, energy drinks, and other sugar-sweetened beverages can increase inflammation.
 Some people have found that caffeinated coffee and tea can worsen their symptoms.
 Research has shown that alcohol has been linked to an increase in leaky gut and might want to be limited4.

 What foods should you avoid during flare-ups?